resbaz/nectar-cloud-lessons/Planning/notes.md

 The intent is to create a really good 1 day course.
 In time we may add a second day for real power users (see [stretch goals](stretch_goals.md)).

-Alpha course is set to be delivered in August.
-Beta course is set to be delivered in September.

 ## Potential Sales pitches

 "My other computer is a data center"